tearflake/symp-intro/README.md

   (SEXPR myProgram))
 ```

-Use it to prototype symbolic languages, theorem provers, or DSLs that think in trees instead of tokens.
+Use it to prototype symbolic languages, theorem provers, or DSLs.

 ---